Nationals hit 8 HRs to blast Brewers 15-2

 UP NEXT

-Brewers: Brent Suter (1-1, 2.84 ERA) takes the mound Friday night in the opener of a three-game showdown with the visiting Chicago Cubs.
+Brewers: Brent Suter (1-1, 2.84 ERA) takes the mound Friday night against the Cubs.

 Nationals: Tanner Roark (8-6, 4.83 ERA) helps Washington launch a three-game series at home against the Colorado Rockies.